Skip to Main Content

 Down around the pond, look for a green heron stalking the shoreline or eastern painted turtles basking along its banks.
 These waters are the hunting ground of dozens of dragonflies in the summer, with eastern amberwings and widow skimmers zigzagging their way about the pond.
 As you ascend up a slight incline and into the woods, listen for chickadee and titmice flocks that may also host a few warblers or vireos in migration or perhaps a brown creeper or nuthatch in the winter.

-Birds Recently Seen at Meadowlark Botanical Gardens (as reported to eBird)
+Birds Recently Seen at Meadowlark Botanical Gardens:

 • Red-bellied Woodpecker